onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "Irrationality is the square root of all evil." - [Douglas Hofstadter](https://www.goodreads.com/quotes/8921697-irrationality-is-the-square-root-of-all-evil)

+> "The problem isn't that Johnny can't read.
+The problem isn't even that Johnny can't think.
+The problem is that Johnny doesn't know what thinking is; he confuses it with feeling." - [Thomas Sowell](https://www.goodreads.com/quotes/316759-the-problem-isn-t-that-johnny-can-t-read-the-problem-isn-t)

+> "Rhetoric is no substitute for reality." - [Thomas Sowell](https://www.goodreads.com/quotes/270138-rhetoric-is-no-substitute-for-reality)

 > "We cannot reason ourselves out of our basic irrationality.
 All we can do is learn the art of being irrational in a reasonable way." - [Aldous Huxley](https://www.goodreads.com/quotes/330383-we-cannot-reason-ourselves-out-of-our-basic-irrationality-all)

 > "The very processes that make you adaptive make you subject to self-deception, so wisdom, meaning the overcoming of self-deception, is not optional." - [John Vervaeke](https://twitter.com/tomowenmorgan/status/1742174765463298489)